atomix/atomix.github.io/atomix/docs/coordination.md

 });
 ```

-Once the lock has been created, the methods closely mimic those of `java.util.concurrent.locks.Lock`. `DistributedLock` returns `CompletableFuture` for all methods:
+The `DistributedLock` API is asynchronous and returns `CompletableFuture` for all methods:

 ```java
 lock.lock().thenRun(() -> {